harlan-zw/wp-keystone/README.md

 #### **Why WordPress Keystone?**
 - Development environment ready to go with docker
 - Asset building with Laravel Mix
-- Component design at the core
+- Component / action design at the core
-- Workflows built around git hooks
-- Automatic testing ready to go
+- Sane assumptions about how you want to use it

 WordPress Keystone is the combination of many libraries, taking inspiration and straight code from them.
 If you are confused on how some of the parts of this project work,